Undergraduate Course: Sexual Relations and the Law (LAWS10220)

 The course will highlight the contrasting approaches and aims of the civil law and, where relevant, criminal law.
 Ultimately, we will seek to answer the question of how intimate physical activities between adults should be treated in law.

-3. The sexual family: the differing role of sex in marriage and in cohabitation;
+3. The differing role of sex in marriage and in cohabitation;

 Entry Requirements (not applicable to Visiting Students)

 || Students MUST have passed:

 ||Other requirements|| Spaces on this course are allocated as part of the Law Honours Course Allocation process.
 Places are generally only available to students who must take Law courses.
 To request a space on this course, please email Law.UGO@ed.ac.uk

 Information for Visiting Students